How To Resolve Merge Conflicts in Git

 1. Accept the local version.
 To accept all changes on a file from the local version, run:

-Alternatively, to accept the local version for all conflicting files, use:
+Alternatively, accept the local version for all conflicting files with:

 git merge --strategy-option ours

 2. Accept the remote version.
-To update the changes on a file from the remote branch, run:
+To update the changes on a file from the remote branch, enter:

-Accept the remote version for all conflicting files with:
+To accept the remote version for all conflicting files, use this command:

 git merge --strategy-option theirs

-Ultimately, the choice of what parts of the code stay and which do not depends on the developer's decision for the current project.
+Ultimately, the choice of which parts of the code stay and which don't depends on the developer's decision for the current project.

 Getting a Merge Conflict in Git